b-gonzalez/Fluent-VBA/README.md

 # TODO: High level API design overview

 A high level design of the API.
 This is mostly been completed previously.
-You can find a post of mine describing an older version of the API's structure on CodeExchange [here](https://codereview.stackexchange.com/questions/267836/a-fluent-unit-testing-framework-in-vba).
+You can find a post of mine describing an older version of the API's structure on CodeReview on StackExchange [here](https://codereview.stackexchange.com/questions/267836/a-fluent-unit-testing-framework-in-vba).
 It is almost certainly at least a bit outdated.
 So when I have some time I will take some time to create a post with an updated API design on this project.

 # Final notes